talgball/lbr/README.md

 * __/d/song__ - Play the indicated song and dance to it.
 (Command no longer supported in current version.)
 * __Shutdown__ - Shutdown the lbr software system

-Note that when operating the robot from a client, such as the web application, these commands derived from indications expressed in the user interface and supplied automatically to the executive module for processing.
+Note that when operating the robot from a client, such as the web application, these commands are automatically derived from actions in the user interface and supplied to the executive module for processing.
 The command console provides a manual means of controlling the robot without a client and is also useful during development and testing.

 External commands are added to the executive based on configurations in the metadata.
 Typically, a command string